raj-arun/flask_app_with_user_login/README.md

-# flask_app_with_user_login
+# flask app with user registration and login
-A simple Flask App with user login , registration capabilities and DB
+A simple Flask App with user login , registration capabilities

+  - Python 3.6
+  - flask
+  - flask_wtf